Standing on the Ledge — Chapter 3 continues

 - Need-guidance: legal/financial advice, nonprofit credit counselling, mentors who’ve been there.

 A lot of panic is fueled by silence and guessing.
-Calling doesn’t magically fix the numbers, but it often reduces the uncertainty—which is half the mental tax.
+Calling doesn’t magically fix the numbers, but it often reduces the uncertainty — which is half the mental tax.

 Step 5 — Find the leaks (the friction audit, but for money)

-So I look for leaks:
+Look for leaks:

-- subscriptions I forgot I had
+- subscriptions you forgot you had

 - small convenience spending that adds up under stress